-445 CHEMISTRY 2 CP

-(Grade 12) 1 Credit Prerequisite: Chemistry 1 CP or Honors
+445 CHEMISTRY 2 CP (Grade 12) 1 Credit

 Chemistry 2 is a college preparatory course designed to provide an advanced chemistry option for students who do not want to pursue Advanced Placement Chemistry.
 This course is designed to take a hands-on approach to learning chemistry.
 There is an emphasis on laboratory skills, complex mathematical analysis, and problem solving.
 The course takes real world applications such as cooking and food analysis and applies chemistry principles to them.
 An introduction to organic chemistry is also included in this course.